pakdanan/YouTubeApiTest/README.md

 # YouTubeApiTest
-ASP.Net Core sample to Upload to Youtube using Youtube Data Api based on https://kags.me.ke/post/youtube-data-api-razor-project/ with adding 'prompt=consent' parameter in order to to get refresh_token.
+ASP.Net Core sample to Upload Video to Youtube using Youtube Data Api based on https://kags.me.ke/post/youtube-data-api-razor-project/ with adding 'prompt=consent' parameter in order to to get refresh_token.